COLORADO FOR CEDAW:

 HOW CAN YOU ENGAGE IN THE CAMPAIGN?

-The United Nations Association of the United States of America Boulder County invite you to become peer leaders in your community, city or town.
-Please contact Veronica Hrutkay (Chief Catalyst for the CO CEDAW TF) or Ambrosia Pardue (Assistant Chief) by sending emails to: firstname.lastname@example.org and email@example.com.
+The United Nations Association of the United States of America Boulder County invites you to become peer leaders in your community, city, or town.

 You may also contact the UNA-USA Boulder County Advocacy Chair, Zuza Bohley at firstname.lastname@example.org.